vertica/VerticaPyLab/windows/README.md

-# Vertica-demo on Windows
+# VerticaPyLab on Windows

-To set up vertica-demo, install Windows Subsystem for Linux (WSL) and Docker Desktop.
+To set up VerticaPyLab, install Windows Subsystem for Linux (WSL) and Docker Desktop.

 ## Windows Subsystem for Linux (WSL)

 The Windows Subsystem for Linux lets developers run a GNU/Linux environment on Windows.
-This guide and vertica-demo use WSL 2, which allows you to use Linux on top of Windows natively using a lightweight virtual machine.
+This guide and VerticaPyLab use WSL 2, which allows you to use Linux on top of Windows natively using a lightweight virtual machine.

 ### Prerequisites